Spring Heeled Jack (band)

-Spring Heeled Jack (known alternatively for a time as Spring Heeled Jack U.S.A.) is a third wave ska band based out of New Haven, Connecticut.
-The band was formed by guitarist/vocalist Ron Ragona and drummer Dave Karcich in 1991.
-After a short breakup, Ragona and Karcich reformed the band with a new lineup.
-This lineup went on to record two albums before announcing a hiatus in 2000.
-While the band members moved on to perform in several new bands, their intention was to play the occasional reunion show.
-This plan would never come to fruition as a cerebral aneurysm would be cause for Karcich's death in 2002.
-In 2015, several band members returned to reform the band full-time.
+Spring Heeled Jack (known alternatively for a time as Spring Heeled Jack U.S.A.) is a third-wave ska band based in New Haven, Connecticut.
+The band was formed in 1991 by guitarist/vocalist Ron Ragona and drummer Dave Karcich.
+After a brief breakup, Ragona and Karcich reformed the band with a new lineup, which went on to record two albums before announcing a hiatus in 2000.
+While the members went on to perform in several other bands, they intended to occasionally record new material and play occasional reunion shows.
+However, this plan never came to fruition, as a cerebral aneurysm led to Karcich's death in 2002.
+In 2015, several former members returned to reform the band full-time.
 A third studio album, Sound Salvation, followed in 2017.

+History

-The early years
+Early years

-The original lineup of Spring Heeled Jack featuring Ron Ragona, Dave Karcich, John Powers, Justin Frazier, and Joe Busch was short lived due to Ragona moving to Boston, in order to play bass for Skavoovie and the Epitones.
-After six months in Boston, Ragona returned to Connecticut and reformed the band with only Karcich returning from the original lineup.
-By the time the band recorded its demo tape, the lineup consisted of Ragona on vocals and guitar, Karcich on drums, Mike Pellegrino on vocals and guitar, Rick Omonte on bass, Chris Rhodes on trombone, Pat Gingras on trumpet and James Riley on saxophone.
+The original lineup of Spring Heeled Jack, featuring Ron Ragona, Dave Karcich, John Powers, Justin Frazier, and Joe Busch, was short-lived due to Ragona moving to Boston to play bass for Skavoovie and the Epitones.
+After six months in Boston, Ragona returned to Connecticut and reformed the band, with only Karcich returning from the original lineup.
+By the time the band recorded its demo tape, the lineup consisted of Ragona on vocals and guitar, Karcich on drums, Mike Pellegrino on vocals and guitar, Rick Omonte on bass, Chris Rhodes on trombone, Pat Gingras on trumpet, and James Riley on saxophone.
 The demo tape, titled Connecticut Ska, was released in 1993.
-The band performed local shows and soon had a devoted following among the New Haven ska scene.
-The band would also contribute both studio and live songs to various ska compilations over the next few years.
+The band performed local shows and soon developed a devoted following in the New Haven ska scene.
+They would also contribute both studio and live tracks to various ska compilations over the next few years.